dylanjones784/Markdown-Guide/BestPractiseGuide.md

 ## Long Running Operations

 Sometimes a user’s request can take longer than expected to handle and process correctly, to which the API may return a response to the client that states that the operation is in process.
-The API should return a 202 Accepted Status code to indicate the request has been received and initiate a separate operation to perform the work needed.
+The API should return a 202 Accepted Status Code to indicate the request has been received and initiate a separate operation to perform the work needed.

 The response must also provide a method of monitoring the progress of the request, this would be in the form of another endpoint or the resource itself.